Regional Influences on Investor Decisions - Midwest

 As investors, the people of the Midwest are the most likely to have a primary financial advisor.
 They often tend to follow the averages of the rest of the United States in terms of products invested in but often have less value in their products than investors from other regions.
 They have invested fewer assets, and they have lower amounts among their liabilities.

-Other regions in the Regional Impact on Investors series are:
+Other regions in the Regional Influences on Investor Decisions series are: